Towards a General Large Sample Theory for Regularized Estimators: Introduction

 Our second set of results are concerned with obtaining a type of asymptotic linear representation for regularized estimators.
 The property of asymptotic linearity is well-known in the literature and is the cornerstone of large sample distribution theory.
 This property states that the estimator, once centered at the true parameter, is equal to a sample average of a mean zero function --- referred as the influence function --- plus an asymptotically negligible term.

 In parametric models, asymptotic linearity is typically satisfied by commonly used estimators like the ``plug-in" estimator.
 In more complex settings such semi-/non-parametric models, however, this is not longer true.
 In such cases, there are no estimators satisfying this property, because, for instance, the efficiency bound of the parameter of interest is infinite, or more generally, the parameter is not root-n estimable.
 For these situations, asymptotic representations analogous to asymptotic linearity have been obtained in specific examples for specific regularizations, but, to our knowledge, there is no general approach.
 This is specially problematic as there is no systematic method for properly standardizing the estimator in situations where the parameter is not root-n estimable.\footnote{For density and regression estimation problems there is a large literature, especially for particular functionals like evaluation at a point; e.g. see \cite{EggermontLariccia2001} Vol I and II for references and results.
 In more general contexts such as M-estimation and GMM-based models, to our knowledge, the literature is much more sparse with only a few papers allowing for slower than root-n parameters in particular settings.
-Closest to ours are the papers by \cite{ChenLiao2014}, \cite{chen2014sieve} in the context of M-estimation models with series/sieve-based estimators; \cite{Newey1994} in a two-stage moment model using kernel-based estimators; \cite{ChenPouzo2015} in conditional moment models with sieve-based estimators; \cite{cattaneo2013optimal} in partitioning estimators of the conditional expectation function and its derivatives.}
+Closest to ours are the papers by \cite{ChenLiao2014}, \cite{chen2014sieve} in the context of M-estimation models with series/sieve-based estimators; \cite{Newey1994} in a two-stage moment model using kernel-based estimators; \cite{ChenPouzo2015} in conditional moment models with sieve-based estimators; \cite{cattaneo2013optimal} in partitioning estimators of the conditional expectation function and its derivatives.} Our goal is to propose a systematic approach by considering a generalization of asymptotic linearity that relaxes certain features of the standard property but still provides a useful asymptotic characterization of the estimator.
+This property, which is already present in many examples and we refer to as Generalized Asymptotic Linearity (GAL for short), relaxes the standard one in two dimensions: It allows for the location term to be different from the true parameter, and it allows for this centering and the influence function to vary with the sample size.
+Each of these relaxations attempts to capture different nuances that already exists in the many scattered examples in the literature.
+Our results, which we now describe, will shed more light on the role and necessity of each.